diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 - A country will have elections.
 There are 8 parties.
 - The winning party will govern for 8 years.
-- The party's policies will influence ROI over some type of investments.
+- The party's policies will influence the annual return rate (ARR) over some type of investments.
-- Each party has a base ROI (float).
+- A forecaster has provided you with a base ARR.
+- A political analyst has provided you with how each party might influence the ARR.
+- The ARR for each party is the base ARR plus the influence of the party.
 - For each party, do a simulation for the volution of an investment of 1000€ over 8 years.
-- Print the party with the highest ROI in the 8th year, along with the full evolution for that party.
+- Print the final investment for each party, along with the full evolution of the party with the highest investment.

 --